 What to Consider in a Panic Button

-While panic buttons offer many advantages for personal safety and security, they also come with some potential disadvantages or challenges that users and organizations should be aware of.
+While panic buttons offer many advantages for personal safety and security, they also come with potential disadvantages or challenges that users and organizations should be aware of.
 These disadvantages may vary depending on the particular type and application of the panic button.
 Here are some common disadvantages of having a panic button:

 -